MicrosoftDocs/well-architected/well-architected/security/secure-development-lifecycle.md

   > [!NOTE]
   > Perform threat modeling during this phase.
 Threat modeling can confirm that design choices are aligned with security requirements and expose gaps that you should mitigate.
 If your workload handles highly sensitive data, invest in security experts who can help you conduct threat modelling.

   The initial threat modeling exercise should occur during the design phase when the software's architecture and high-level design are being defined.
 Doing it during that phase helps you to identify potential security issues before they're incorporated into the system's structure.
-However, this excercise isn't a one-time activity.
+However, this exercise isn't a one-time activity.
 It's a continuous process that should continue throughout the software's evolution.

   For more information, see [Recommendations for threat analysis](threat-model.md).